Five Minutes to a Fortune

-Five Minutes to a Fortune is a British game show, which aired on Channel 4 from 6 April 2013 to 5 May 2013 and was hosted by Davina McCall.
+Five Minutes to a Fortune was a British game show, which aired on Channel 4 from 6 April 2013 to 5 May 2013 and was hosted by Davina McCall.
 It offered pairs of contestants the chance to win a top prize of £50,000 (or £100,000 for celebrity specials).
 The show aired weekdays at 5:00pm but was unable to generate high ratings to compete with ITV's The Chase and BBC's Pointless, both of which air roughly in the same timeslot.

 Format

-In the studio stands a 15 ft hourglass filled with tokens that represent an initial prize pot of £50,000.
-At the start of the game, the two contestants each decide which role they will play.
-One is the "Game Player" and must play through five rounds; the other is the "Time Keeper," responsible for deciding how much time the Game Player will have to complete each round before the prize pot begins to decrease.
-In addition, the Time Keeper chooses the category for each round.
-Seven vague categories are presented at the start of the game, such as Animal Lover, Couch Potato, Film/History Buff, Trivia Junkie, and Wordsmith; categories are removed from the list as they are used.
-The Time Keeper is given a total of five minutes to allot over the five rounds, and is advised to give more time to categories that may pose a challenge to the Game Player.
+In the studio stood a 15 ft hourglass filled with tokens that represented an initial prize pot of £50,000.
+At the start of the game, the two contestants each decided which role they would play.
+One was the "Game Player" and played through five rounds; the other was the "Time Keeper," responsible for deciding how much time the Game Player would have to complete each round before the prize pot began to decrease.
+In addition, the Time Keeper chose the category for each round.
+Seven vague categories were presented at the start of the game, such as Animal Lover, Couch Potato, Film/History Buff, Trivia Junkie, and Wordsmith; categories were removed from the list as they were used.
+The Time Keeper was given a total of five minutes to allot over the five rounds, and was advised to give more time to categories that may have posed a challenge to the Game Player.